ppy/osu-wiki/wiki/Help_Center/en.md

 **Pressing `Shift` + `Tab` by default will toggle the in-game HUD and allow you to see these elements again.**

-If you've changed the keybinding that toggles the scoreboard, this will not work.
-You can check which key you've set it to in `Options` -> `Change keyboard bindings` -> `In-Game` -> `Toggle Scoreboard`.
+If you have changed the keybinding that toggles the scoreboard, this will not work.
+You can check which key it is set to in `Options` -> `Change keyboard bindings` -> `In-Game` -> `Toggle Scoreboard`.

 ### My local scores are missing!